 You have probably noticed that the cost of using your current water heater has gone up repeatedly.
 You know you need to update your water heater, but you’re probably wondering, what is the cost of installing a new water heater?

-Providing better energy efficiency at lower costs are distinct features of today’s new models.
-The initial cost of purchasing a new water heater will eat into your budget a bit, but in the long run you will be able to reduce your energy costs.
+Providing better energy efficiency at lower costs is a distinct feature of today’s new models.
+The initial cost of purchasing a new water heater will eat into your budget a bit, but in the long run, you will be able to reduce your energy costs.

 When you are ready to replace your old water heater, you should consult with a local, licensed plumber on the type of water heater that will consume less energy and operate more efficiently.
 A couple of things to consider when figuring out the approximate cost of installing a new water heater are the price of the unit itself, and the cost of the labor needed to install it.